elceef/dnstwist/docs/README.md

 - Twitter: [@elceef](https://twitter.com/elceef)
 - LinkedIn: [Marcin Ulikowski](https://pl.linkedin.com/in/elceef)

 Any feedback is appreciated.
-If you were able to run the tool and you are happy with the results just let me know.
-If you have found some confirmed phishing domains with this tool and are comfortable with sharing them, also please send me a message.
+If you have found some confirmed phishing domains or just like this tool, please don't hesitate and send a message.
 Thank you.